Finding Probability In Exercises 47–56, find the indicated probab... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the probability that the standard normal variable z lies between -1.54 and 1.54.
-This involves using the standard normal distribution, which has a mean of 0 and a standard deviation of 1.
+The goal is to find the probability that the standard normal variable Z is less than -1.11, denoted as P(z < -1.11).
+The standard normal distribution has a mean of 0 and a standard deviation of 1.

-Step 2: Recall that the standard normal distribution table (z-table) provides the cumulative probability P(Z ≤ z) for a given z-value.
-For this problem, you will need to find the cumulative probabilities for z = 1.54 and z = -1.54.
+Step 2: Recall that the standard normal distribution is symmetric, and probabilities can be found using a Z-table or technology (e.g., statistical software or a calculator).
+The Z-table provides cumulative probabilities for Z-values.

-Step 3: Use the symmetry property of the standard normal distribution.
-Since the distribution is symmetric about z = 0, the cumulative probability for z = -1.54 is equal to 1 minus the cumulative probability for z = 1.54.
+Step 3: Locate the Z-value of -1.11 in the Z-table.
+The table will give the cumulative probability for Z-values less than -1.11.
+If using technology, input the Z-value into the software or calculator to find the cumulative probability.

 Verified video answer for a similar problem: